 If your multi-day hike includes steep sections, work up to taking the steps two at a time up and down.

-Incorporating strength training as you prepare for a multi-day hike will pay off with increased endurance and reduced risk of injury.
+Incorporating strength training as you’re training for a multi-day hiking trip will pay off with increased endurance and reduced risk of injury.

 As you hike, especially with a backpack, you’ll be twisting and leaning as you navigate uneven terrain.
 The muscles in your abs and back are key to keeping you stable and upright.

 Holding a plank position is a popular way to build core strength.
 You can start by doing a plank against a wall, then on the floor with your knees on the ground, and work your way up to being on forearms and toes.

 Hold the plank with good form for as long as you can, then add a few more seconds each time to get to 1 minute.
 Remember to keep your abdominal muscles tight and tailbone tucked, don’t let your lower back arch.